9 SMART Nutrition Goals for Athletes

 If you frequently find yourself skipping breakfast, consider setting a SMART nutrition goal to eat breakfast daily.
 Starting the day with a nutritious, high-carb breakfast can provide you win energy for the day ahead.

-If time is an issue in the morning, consider different breakfast on-the-go options.
+If time is an issue in the morning, consider different breakfast on-the-go options as well as breakfasts that can be eaten in the car.
 Items such as protein overnight oats can be prepared in advance and enjoyed on your way out the door.

 #2 Spread Protein Throughout the Day